 Scuba Travel Ventures, Inc. - Micronesia

 Prepare to slow down once you arrive.
 Not all these islands have daily flights from far-flung destinations arriving at its airports.
-A few of the islands don’t have television, let alone daily newspapers and you may not always have high-speed Internet access.
-But with all the magnificent beauty surrounding you and the calming, relaxing vibes washing over you, you’re not likely to complain.
 With the distinctive and myriad diving attractions on each island, it’s best to combine visits to a few of them, rather than travel halfway across the Pacific to visit just one.

-This is your entry point to the region, which since the Spanish-American War of 1898, has been a U.S. Territory – except for a brief occupation by the Japanese during World War II.
-You may really want to take off your tank and stay a while here, as you can meander through wrecks, dive a blue hole and enjoy the unique culture and food of the Chamorros, the island’s original inhabitants.
+This is your entry point to the region...
+But you may really want to stay a while, as you can meander through wrecks, dive a blue hole and enjoy the unique culture and food of the Chamorros, the island’s original inhabitants.

-This intricate maze of lush, limestone islands west of Guam was first made famous for its underwater treasures in the 1990s IMAX film, “The Living Sea.”
-And for the diversity of dives, this country easily matches with any other on the planet.
+This intricate island maze of lush limestone sits west of Guam, and for the diversity of dives, this country easily matches with any other on the planet.
 If you want wrecks to explore, take your pick of heaps of sunken World War II Japanese planes and ships, which can be dived and snorkeled.
 If you’re into pelagics, you’ll find plenty here, from sharks to eagle rays.
 Drift dives?
 No problem.
 Head to Peleliu Express, attach a reef hook on a piece of dead coral and then watch the big fish traffic push on past.
 How about a blue hole with incredible drop-offs?
 Palau has that, too, with the magnificent Blue Corner.
 For something totally different, try a cave dive at Chandelier Cave.

-It’s both the easternmost part of Micronesia and the world’s World War II wreck capital, which until recently was known as “Truk.”
-You won’t find a greater number of sunken Japanese World War II vessels anywhere else on Earth than there are ringing this island, especially in and around Chuuk Lagoon.
+World War II wreck capital, which until recently was known as “Truk.”
+You won’t find a greater number of sunken Japanese World War II vessels anywhere else on Earth, especially in and around Chuuk Lagoon.
 The U.S. Armed Forces turned the tide in its war against the Japanese by laying waste to vessels here, during Operation Hailstone and today, you can dive into this history.
 With repetitive dives at depths beyond conventional recreational limits, it’s a good idea to take specialty courses to earn the necessary certifications and learn which operators here may supply mixed gases and rebreathers.
-Chuuk also offers a newly developed shark dive.

 Scuba Travel Ventures offers packages at great resorts and berths on live-aboards throughout Micronesia.
 Inquire with us about diving and resorts on two other less-visited Micronesian islands, Kosrae and Pohnpei.